cyanzhong/docs.taio.app/docs/quick-start/clipboard.md

 If you don't use either method, manually switching to the clipboard tab after opening the app will also automatically save the content of the clipboard.

+> If you want to save clipboard without launching the app, you can use [Shortcuts](/integration/shortcuts.md).

 ## Working with Clipboard Data

 You can initiate an action with clipboard data by long-pressing a specific clipping: